PrasannaAdiga/spring-cloud-with-netflix/README.md

   - Service to manage each order.
 Each order will be created by a customer with their specific account by adding single or multiple products.
   - Registered with discovery server
   - Fetch configuration details from config server
-  - Fetches customer informations along with their corresponding list of accounts from customer-service
+  - Fetches customer information along with their corresponding list of accounts from customer-service
-  - Fetches each product informations from product-service
+  - Fetches each product information from product-service
   - Keeps in memory order details

 # To Containerize and run microservices
   - cd to root folder
   - Run the script file './package-projects.sh'.
 Running this script file will produce the docker images of each microservices
-  - To run each microservices - 'docker-compose up -d'
+  - To run each microservice - 'docker-compose up -d'

 # Others
 ### Docker
 To containerize and run different microservices

 ### Buildpacks
-  - To create docker image for each microservices without using any plugin like 'JIB' or without having any Dockerfile, use the technique Buildpack.
-By default latest spring boot provides support for building docker images through Buildpacks by running the command './gradlew bootBuildImage'
+  - To create docker image for each microservice without using any plugin like 'JIB' or without having any Dockerfile, use the technique Buildpack.
+By default, the latest spring boot provides support for building docker images through Buildpacks by running the command './gradlew bootBuildImage'

 ### Docker Compose
   - To run each microservices by using already existing docker images and setting up other required configurations

 ### Spring Profile
 To provide separate configurations for different environments
-  - Create different configurations for each profiles, either in config-server or in each micro services
+  - Create different configurations for each profile, either in config-server or in each micro services
-  - Create one such profile for docker, where service's host can be given as each service-name instead of 'localhost', so that services can be discoverable inside docker containers
+  - Create one such profile for Docker, where service's host can be given as each service-name instead of 'localhost', so that services can be discoverable inside docker containers
     ```
       ---
       spring: